 Greggs Foundation Tackling Health

-Premiership Rugby has joined forces with Greggs Foundation to help improve physical activity and physical literacy among key stage two children across the country.
+The Greggs Foundation already has a relationship with many primary schools through its Breakfast Club Programme, but has joined forces with Premiership Rugby to help improve physical activity and literacy among Key Stage Two children across the country.

 The key aims of the project, which is also supported by Public Health England, are to improve young people’s understanding of what constitutes healthy eating and a healthy diet and to increase levels of physical activity.